dr-alun-moon/posix-threads-examples/README.md

 They have shared global variables that are used for the comminication.

 ## Sums numbers
-`summation.c` is a simple
+`summation.c` is a simple partition of adding up numbers into sections each handled by one thread.

-charfrequency.c
-fork_ex.c
-mandelbrot.c
-thread_ex.c
-threadparam.c
+## Thread Parameters
+The `threadparam.c` program demonstrates how to pass parameters to threads using pointers-to-structures, and how to recover the results.